European shares eye first weekly loss in eight; focus on data for rate clues | Headlines

 European shares dropped on Friday in a broader market decline, poised for their first weekly loss in eight, with investors awaiting euro-zone inflation prints and U.S. payrolls data that could further shape monetary policy expectations.

-The pan-European STOXX 600 lost 0.8% by 0935 GMT, eyeing a 1% weekly decline, in a somewhat rocky start to 2024, after eight consecutive weekly gains on ramped-up bets of easing monetary policy.
-Technology and retail were the top sectoral losers for the week, with the latter also leading declines for the day.
+The pan-European STOXX 600 lost 0.5% by 0810 GMT, eyeing a 0.8% weekly decline, in a rocky start to 2024 after eight consecutive weekly gains on ramped-up bets of easing monetary policy.
+Retail and technology led sectoral declines, down around 1%, each.

-Headlining stocks for the day included French spirits companies Remy Cointreau and Pernod Ricard, down 10.1% and 5.5% respectively, after China announced the launch of an anti-dumping investigation on brandy imported from the European Union.
-This steered a 1% drop in France's benchmark CAC-40 index .
+Signify shed 1.9%, after Barclays initiated coverage of the world's largest light-maker's stock with an "Underweight" rating.
+Endeavour Mining lost 9.6% after removing CEO Sebastien de Montessus with immediate effect.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)